Take Me Bak 'OME

 I joined the Slade Fan Club in 1973 and eventually became such a fan that I actually ran the club myself between 1979 and 1981.

 This website is dedicated to the magazines I bought.
-I spent hundreds (if not thousands) of pounds on buying the weekly teen mags.
-I remember occasionally buying the Disco 45 magazine in 1971 - which included the songwords to all the hit singles.
+I spend hundreds (if not thousands) of £ on the weekly teen mags.
+I remember occasionally buying the Disco 45 mag in 1971- which included the songwords to all the hit singles.
 It was ok.
-But I really liked Popswap which was first printed in September 1972.
+But I really liked Popswap which was first printed in 1972.

-Popswap had music features and pop pin-ups.
+Popswap had music fatures and pop pin-ups.
 It's issue coincided with me becoming a Slade fan.
-The band were featured often (along with Marc Bolan, Donny Osmonds and David Cassidy).
-It had a series of pages whereby fans placed small ads to swap (not sell) pop records and souvenirs.
+The band were featured often along with Marc Bolan, The Sweet, Donny Osmond and David Cassidy).
+It had pages where fans had small ads to swap (not sell) pop records and souvenirs.

-Other pop mags soon followed in publication:- Fan, Superstar, Music Star, It's Here and Now and many others.
-I used to trawl through these mags at my local W H Smith newsagents in Swiss Cottage and buy every issue that featured Slade.
-I would eventually throw the magazines away - but have still kept to this day all the Slade features and pin-ups.
+Other pop magazines soon followed in publication: Fan, Superstar, It's Here and Now, and many others.
+I used to trawl through these mags in my local WH Smith newsagents in Swiss Cottage and buy every issue that featured Slade.
+I would eventually throw the magazines away - but to this day I have kept all the Slade features and pin-ups.

-All these magazines ran for about 3 years between 1972 and 1975 when the glam rock and teeny bop bands were big.
-They all declined in about 1975 when disco music became more popular and were killed off completely in 1976 and 1977 when Punk was in fashion.
+All these magazines ran for about three years between 1972 and 1975, when the glam rock and teeny bop bands were big.
+They all declined in late 1975 when Disco music became more popular.
+They were killed off completely between 1976 and 1977, when punk came into nfashion.

-Popswap had music features and pop pin-ups.
+Popswap had music fatures and pop pin-ups.
 It's issue coincided with me becoming a Slade fan.
-The band were featured often (along with Marc Bolan, Donny Osmonds and David Cassidy).
-It had a series of pages whereby fans placed small ads to swap (not sell) pop records and souvenirs.
+The band were featured often along with Marc Bolan, The Sweet, Donny Osmond and David Cassidy).
+It had pages where fans had small ads to swap (not sell) pop records and souvenirs.

-Other pop mags soon followed in publication:- Fan, Superstar, Music Star, It's Here and Now and many others.
-I used to trawl through these mags at my local W H Smith newsagents in Swiss Cottage and buy every issue that featured Slade.
-I would eventually throw the magazines away - but have still kept to this day all the Slade features and pin-ups.
+Other pop magazines soon followed in publication: Fan, Superstar, It's Here and Now, and many others.
+I used to trawl through these mags in my local WH Smith newsagents in Swiss Cottage and buy every issue that featured Slade.
+I would eventually throw the magazines away - but to this day I have kept all the Slade features and pin-ups.

-All these magazines ran for about 3 years between 1972 and 1975 when the glam rock and teeny bop bands were big.
-They all declined in about 1975 when disco music became more popular and were killed off completely in 1976 and 1977 when Punk was in fashion.
+All these magazines ran for about three years between 1972 and 1975, when the glam rock and teeny bop bands were big.
+They all declined in late 1975 when Disco music became more popular.
+They were killed off completely between 1976 and 1977, when punk came into nfashion.

 Simply good taste - Slade - 1972

-Also, Slade featured in many of the girls mags (such as Jackie, Diana, Fab 208, Mirabelle, Mates, etc).
-I was always too shy to buy these - as they were girls mags!
-However, I used to bribe my two mates David Davensac and Chris Dancy to buy them for me if Slade were featured.
-I would offer them free Black Jacks or Fruit Salad sweets - if they suffered the embaressment of buying these mags!
+Also, Slade featured in many of the girls' mags (such as Jackie, Diana, Fab 208, Mirabelle, Mates, etc).
+I was always too shy to buy these - as they were girls' mags!
+However, I used to offer financial bribes to my two mates, David Davensac and Chris Dancy, giving them money if they bought them for me!
+All this so I didn't have the embarrassment of buying these mags myself!

 I eventually moved on to buy more "serious" music papers.
 I really liked Disc, which eventually merged with Record Mirror.
 I also bought Melody Maker, NME, Sounds and Superpop whenever they featured Slade.